Kyndryl: 10 Things to Know About IBM MSP Spin-Out Completion

 - June 2020: Spanugo for cloud cybersecurity posture management solutions.

-It’s a safe bet IBM will retain those acquisitions amid the Kyndryl spin-out, ChannelE2E believes.
+It’s retained those acquisitions amid the Kyndryl spin-out, ChannelE2E believes.
 But Kyndryl may also need some of its own hybrid cloud consulting expertise in order to manage customers’ modernized hybrid cloud infrastructures, ChannelE2E believes.

 8. Kyndryl Stock Market Valuation: To be determined.